soblenes32/LSM9DS1-Pi4j-Driver/README.md

 driver.setUseFifoBuffer(true);
 ```

-The setI2cDeviceAddress address method allows the user to configure the device from alternative I2C bus addresses.
+The setI2cDeviceAddress method allows the user to configure the device from alternative I2C bus addresses.
 ```
 //Set the address of the IMU to 0x6b driver.setI2cDeviceAddress(0x6b);